 About

-Keli Masten is Associate Professor at Kendall College of Art and Design of Ferris State University and specializes in the study of American and British literatures, particularly the intersections of the gothic, crime fiction, and gender.
+Keli Masten is Assistant Professor at Kendall College of Art and Design of Ferris State University and specializes in the study of American and British literatures, particularly the intersections of the gothic, crime fiction, and gender.

 Her article “Cherchez la Femme: A Good Woman’s Place in Hard-Boiled Detective Fiction,” was published in Clues: A Journal of Detection (2018) and focuses on the often sought for dependable woman in hard-boiled worlds.